On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 Strictly speaking, matching the true TKE spectrum does not guarantee recovery of the target flow fields.
 For example, distinct snapshots of statistically stationary HIT may share the same TKE spectrum but differ in spatial structure.
 We therefore compute normalized velocity error spectra, defined in \eqref{equ: spectral error}, and plot them in the right panel of \cref{fig: HIT spectra}.
 These spectra quantify reconstruction errors relative to TKE across wavenumbers.
-For reference, we also include results from ideal tracer tracks ($St \to 0$) reconstructed by two conventional methods: adaptive Gaussian windowing, a na{\"i}ve interpolation approach \citep{Agui1987}, and flow-only reconstruction.
+For reference, we also include results from ideal tracer tracks that were reconstructed by two conventional methods: adaptive Gaussian windowing, a na{\"i}ve interpolation approach \citep{Agui1987}, and a flow-only reconstruction.
 As expected, interpolation without physics asymptotes to 100\% error beyond the Nyquist wavenumber, while flow-only reconstruction at the tracer limit achieves the lowest errors, particularly in the super-Nyquist region, demonstrating the ability of DA methods to recover under-resolved dynamics.
-By comparison, joint estimation with inertial tracks yields errors lower than na{\"i}ve interpolation but higher than the tracer-based reference, confirming both the power of DA and the diminished information content of inertial tracks relative to ideal tracers.
-Additional inertial particles are therefore needed to establish an invertible mapping from flow trajectory in state space to the Lagrangian data manifold.
-Finally, flow-only reconstruction with inertial tracks performs worst in the sub-Nyquist region due to inconsistent physics assumptions, but it appears to outperform interpolation at high wavenumbers.
-This apparent advantage is not evidence of accurate recovery, however.
-It is simply a byproduct of implicit filtering by the network (low-frequency inductive bias) coinciding with the natural decay of turbulent energy at small scales.
+A systematic study of neural DA's performance under varying seeding densities of \emph{ideal} tracers is presented in appendix~\ref{app: perfect tracers}.
+By comparison, joint estimation with inertial tracks yields errors lower than na{\"i}ve interpolation but higher than the tracer-based reference, supporting the notion that the information content of inertial tracks that can be leveraged for flow reconstruction is diminished relative to ideal tracers.
+Finally, flow-only reconstruction with inertial tracks performs worst in the sub-Nyquist region due to inconsistent physical assumptions, but it appears to outperform interpolation at high wavenumbers.
+This apparent advantage is simply a byproduct of implicit filtering by the network (viz., its low-frequency inductive bias), which coincides with the natural decay of turbulent energy at small scales.